nessaacr/Project-RO-Kelompok-5/README.md

 From the results of the experiment through Orange3, it can be seen that the highest Pre-Pruning value is when the Maximum Depth is 19, but this value is still lower than the default value, which is no Pre-Pruning.
 Therefore, the prediction model does not use Pre-Pruning.

 ### Replicable Training Configuration
-The Replicalable Training parameter sets the seed of the Tree, so the result can be a replica.
+The Replicable Training parameter sets the seed of the Tree, so the result can be replicable.
 To obtain the highest value prediction model results, these parameters also need to be considered and configured.
 From the experimental results, it can be concluded that Replicalable Training does not have a positive impact on the quality of the prediction model, therefore in this configuration, this parameter will not be activated.

 ### Balance Class Distribution Configuration